byNickes/StatisticsHomeworks/homework2/1_ra.md

 ##### 1. Rounding errors
 As said, we have a limited number of digits to represent all real numbers, this brings some inaccuracy.
 When there are more digits needed to represent a real number than the format allows, the leftover ones are omitted, this means that the number is rounded.\
 Let's see an example of this error with a floating point standard that has the mantissa made by 3 bits.
-In this case, if we have two real numbers with mantissa 1000 and 1001, they will be both represented by 100 mantissa, so, if the exponent is equal between the two they will figure as equal. \
+In this case, if we have two real numbers with mantissa 1000 and 1001, they will be both represented by a 100 mantissa, so, if the exponent is equal between the two they will figure as equal. \
 From this example is possible to understand that bigger the real number, bigger the interval between a real number and another.
 That is because if we have 3 bits mantissa allowed and 5 bits for the mantissa of the number that I have to represent then I'll have that from 10000 and 10011 they will look the same since bit 0 and bit 1 will be rounded.

 ##### 2. Comparison errors